 He previously played as a forward for the Blue for two seasons and appeared in 99 games (43 starts) during his tenure.
 A Butler University product, Woods finished his four-year collegiate career as the second-leading rebounder in the school’s history with 956 rebounds.
 He led the Bulldogs in blocked shots in all four seasons.

 Woods and his wife, Shakira, reside in Oklahoma City with their three children.

 ASSISTANT COACHING STAFF

-Newman-Beck most recently served as the Head Coach of the Iowa Wolves, the Minnesota Timberwolves G League affiliate, during the 2019-20 and 2020-21 seasons.
+Newman-Beck previously served as the Head Coach of the Iowa Wolves, the Minnesota Timberwolves G League affiliate, during the 2019-20 and 2020-21 seasons.
 He spent eight seasons with the Timberwolves organization (2010–2018) as a coaching associate/video scouting director.
+Newman-Beck began his coaching career with the Boston Celtics as a video intern/associate in 2009.
 Prior to his NBA experience, Newman-Beck played college basketball at Emerson College in Boston, Massachusetts, graduating in 2009.

-Darnell Foreman enters his first season as an assistant coach with Blue and second with the organization following his stint as a performance analyst for the Thunder during the 2020-21 season.
+Seth Jackson enters his first season as an assistant coach with the Blue and his second year with the organization after he served as a performance analyst with the Thunder during the 2021-22 season.

 Jackson brings four years of basketball experience to the bench after holding roles as the Director of Scouting & Analytics at George Washington University (2020-21), assistant coach at McKendree University (2018-2020) and as a video coordinator and operations intern at the Grand Rapids Drive.